Clemson (and Pickens County)

 Clemson and Pickens County

 Follow the orange paw prints to Clemson University.
 This top research university in Pickens County combines tradition with academic excellence in a small-town atmosphere.
-The university is ranked first among colleges where “Town-Gown Relations are Great” and seventh where the “Happiest Students” reside, according to the 2020 Princeton Review.
+The university is ranked first among colleges where “Town-Gown Relations are Great” and seventh where the “Happiest Students” reside, according to a recent Princeton Review.

-Clemson University was classified as one of the nation’s most active research institutions in 2016.
+Clemson University was classified as one of the nation’s most active research institutions.
 Carnegie R1 Research Universities are economic engines that create prosperity in entire regions, and their national and international reputations add significant value to the degrees they award.

-Clemson University is also one of 18 institutions designated as an Innovation and Economic Prosperity University for engaging communities in economic development activities that create jobs and improve lives by the Association of Public and Land-grant Universities in 2015.
+Clemson University is also one of 18 institutions designated as an Innovation and Economic Prosperity University for engaging communities in economic development activities that create jobs and improve lives by the Association of Public and Land-grant Universities.

 These students and their families have access to the great outdoors, the best of college sports, and the best of performance arts.
 Catch a Tigers game or a play at Clemson’s Brooks Theater for Performing Arts, visit the South Carolina Botanical Garden or take a hike to one of more than 20 waterfalls in the area.
 Read on to learn more about Clemson and Pickens County.